Skip to main content

 Can collateral other than USDC be used?

-- Yes, other than USDC we currently support ETH/WETH and FRAX.
+- Yes, other than USDC we currently support ETH/WETH, FRAX and OP.
 A deposit cap for non-USDC collateral types is in place.

 - Read this article to learn more about our multi-collateral feature.